spidermunkey/timers/dlog/1-1-24/post-2.md

 To bring my utilities in a project I've been using one large file for utility functions, another for classes, once more for global project specific variables.
 I attach those as scripts in the head tag so they are available throughout the project modules.
-It works but it feels sloppy
+It works but it feels sloppy.